Nalcos/sorpiart-TeamA/Documentation.md

-﻿# Documentation
+﻿# Gaze the Beats
-### This POC Documentation contains the codes and parts/hardware that we used in our project

-In this project we were tasked to make a GUI which produces sound with a click of a button using Raspberry PI 4 Model B.
+## Project Concept

+We have developed this project system to let users be able to draw on the graphical user interace (GUI) system, and produce the sounds of the drawing, embedded within the Raspberry Pi 4B.

-We have added different items to give the user a more advanced look at the GUI, such as a slider that adjust the BPM of the sound being produced.
+We have added different widget items to give the user a more advanced look at the GUI, such as a slider that adjust the BPM of the sound being produced.

-The main purpose of the GUI is to allow the user to make and image and play it back to them in the form of sound.

 ## Table of Content
+ - Configuration (autostart)
+ - Installation of libraries
+     - Install sox library (pix2music)
+     - Install PIL library (Image)
  - Setting up the GUI
-	 - Import Projects
+	 - Import of libraries
 	 - Starting the Window
 	 - Setting Variables
 	 - Toggle
 	 - Button
  - Functions
 	 - Function - Press
 	 - Function - Play
 	 - Function - Clear
 - Song Library
 	- Selecting note origin